ChenYuHo/gloo/daiet/lib/dpdk/doc/guides/sample_app_ug/vhost.rst

 should be removed from this example to reduce confusion.
 Now, VLAN strip is enabled and cannot be disabled.

+**--builtin-net-driver**
+A very simple vhost-user net driver which demonstrates how to use the generic vhost APIs will be used when this option is given.
+It is disabled by default.

 Common Issues
 -------------